Hip Embolization

 Can this delay or replace the need for a hip replacement?

-Yes, for many patients with early or moderate arthritis, Hip Embolization can delay or even eliminate the need for surgery by significantly reducing pain and improving mobility.
+Yes, for many patients with arthritis, hip embolization can delay or even eliminate the need for surgery by significantly reducing pain and improving mobility.